ECA: Get an Educational Credential Assessment for Canadian Immigration

 The ECA must be issued on or after the date that IRCC designated the service.
 In addition, the ECA must not be more than five years old on the date that IRCC receives the candidate's Express Entry profile and application for permanent residence.

 It is important to note that an ECA is not proof of accreditation or a licence in a regulated profession.
 Professional accreditation is separate from the ECA process, and is decided by regulatory authorities in each province.
-Find out more about Canadian Foreign Credential Assessment Services.
+You can learn more on this Canadian government website.